 Things that go with Netflix: wine, sweatpants, chilling, and … sweating?
-Shape House, a self-decreed “urban sweat lodge,” just opened its fourth location in Los Angeles (in WeHo), and describing it out loud makes it sound like the most L.A. thing ever: For $45, you can be wrapped up in an infrared-heated blanket, burrito-style, and proceed to sweat away toxins, pounds, and last night’s bad decisions.
+At Shape House, a self-decreed “urban sweat lodge,” you can enjoy all of the above.
+For $45, you'll be wrapped in an infrared-heated blanket, burrito-style, and proceed to sweat away toxins, pounds, and last night’s bad decisions.
 Oh, and did I mention that every sweat bed is equipped with a TV featuring all of Netflix’s vast offerings?
-Like I said: the most L.A.-sounding thing ever—except for the fact that there have been numerous studies published on the detoxifying health benefits of sweating, and various cultures have used sweat lodges for hundreds of years for reasons both physical and spiritual.
+It might sound trendy, but there have been numerous studies published on the detoxifying health benefits of sweating, and various cultures have used sweat lodges for hundreds of years, for reasons both physical and spiritual.

 I decided to lose my sweat virginity at Shape House Pasadena, a nondescript gray building I drove past the first time around.
 Who would have guessed at all the sweating, turmoil, and gnashing of teeth happening inside?
 After signing a waiver and answering a few general health questions on an iPad, I was handed what I at first thought was an orange prison uniform.
 One of my life goals is to avoid finding myself in a situation where I’m wearing prison garb of any kind, so I was relieved to find that it wasn’t a jumpsuit—it was just an oversize bright orange long-sleeved shirt and baggy sweatpants.

-My boyfriend was experiencing this sweat session with me because I read something on the internet that claimed experiencing new things can bring couples closer.
-(I forgot that this new experience would entail me roasting like a pig in a blanket, sweat pouring out of every pore, but I digress…) We giggled and took a photo of ourselves in our matching prison outfits, and then we followed the very nice receptionist to a dimly lit room where two futuristic-looking beds awaited us.
+My boyfriend was experiencing this sweat session with me because I read something on the internet that claimed that experiencing new things can bring couples closer.
+We giggled and took a photo of ourselves in our matching prison outfits and then we followed the very nice receptionist to a dimly lit room where two futuristic-looking beds awaited us.
 As I slid under the infrared heated blanket, I couldn’t help but think that it felt nice.
-I felt like I was in the womb, or what I imagine a womb to be: warm, cozy, and safe.
+I felt like I was in the womb or what I imagine a womb to be: warm, cozy, and safe.
 Twenty minutes in I would be feeling very differently, but, for now, it was comfortable.
 I even (naïvely) thought I might be able to fall asleep.

 As I settled into my cozy, heated bed, I flicked through the familiar territory of Netflix's offerings, finally deciding on Terrace House: Boys and Girls in the City (which is basically the Japanese version of The Real World; as in, everyone is very polite and there's lots of bowing, but the undercurrent of tension and drama is still there.
 I highly recommend it.)
 Just as Misaki was finally getting up the nerve to admit her feelings for Hiraku, I was suddenly aware of the fact my body was heating up rapidly.
 I went from feeling like I was basking happily in the sun to, well, like I was being smothered by a heavy, hot blanket.
 I glanced over at my boyfriend (the receptionist had taken down the divider between our rooms, perhaps because she thought it would be romantic to stare into each other's eyes as our bodies slowly roasted), and he seemed unperturbed and engrossed in an episode of Vice News.
 In the room behind me, I heard a male voice moan like something very horrible and tragic was happening to him.

-Finally, finally, the receptionist, my angel, harbinger of happiness, came back and anointed my forehead with a cooled, damp washcloth.
+Finally—finally—the receptionist, my angel, harbinger of happiness, came back and anointed my forehead with a cooled, damp washcloth.
 A few less excruciating minutes later, she was back by my side, and I was bursting forth from the bed like Lazarus brought back from the dead.
-My entire body felt like it was buzzing, and I was aware that my face was very hot and probably resembling the shade of a persimmon.
+My entire body felt like it was buzzing, and I was aware that my face was very hot and probably resembling a persimmon.
 The orange shirt I was wearing appeared darker than it had when I first put it on, which I realized with a start was because I had sweat completely through it.
 As someone who sweats very minimally, this was a shock.
-I have never once in my entire life sweat through any type of shirt, much less a thick, orange, long-sleeved cotton one.
-I took a quick Snapchat and sent it to my closest friends, and they reacted in disgust and admiration like I expected.

 I may not be a full-on sweat junkie just yet, but I’ve certainly seen the light—it’s radiating off me in my reflection.